seinecle/mk99/docs/generated-html/subdir/week-1-intro_temp_pdf.md

 Use the office hours

 - I am available every Tuesday morning after class, and at other times by appointment

+== 5.
+Let's discuss key aspects of the content of the lecture for today
+//ST: 5.
+Let's discuss key aspects of the content of the lecture for today
+//ST: !

+- The 3Vs
+- "Information is interpretation, data is a given".
+Do you agree?
+- What is unstructured data and why does it matter?
+- Could you explain what a "hybrid cloud" is?
+- What does it mean to say "relationships are data, too"?

 == The end
 //ST: The end